Edgenesis/shifu/docs/design/design-deviceShifu.md

 #### Highly available
 Wait!
 Why there's no HA in ANY component's design goals?
 Relax, this is because ***deviceShifu*** is a Kubernetes pod under the hood.
 Kubernetes's Deployment creates multiple replicas for a pod to achieve HA.
 Therefore, ***Shifu*** users can create multiple replicas for each ***deviceShifu*** depending on the compute resources.
 This way, you can achieve unprecedented high availability!
-The table below demonstrates ***deviceShifu***'s replica # v.s. it's availability.
+The table below demonstrates ***deviceShifu***'s replica # v.s. its availability.
 | ***deviceShifu*** replica # | availability |
 |--|--|
 | 1 | 99% |